 Complementing the SEDI Grants program is a whole-of-sector education and mentoring support system.
 This includes Understorey, an online tool to help social enterprises navigate the sector and to learn, exchange and contribute to a better future.
 Understorey brings together learning communities and leading practice resources.
 It is targeted at those in or interested in the social enterprise sector, aiming to feed curiosity, offer practical solutions, and inspire new possibilities for the future.
 Social Enterprise Australia is the steward and coordinator of Understorey.

-The Department of Social Services (DSS) has received reports of an email scam where a scammer posing as a representative of DSS has emailed members of the public offering a $120,000 grant under the Social Enterprise Development Initiative (SEDI) program.
-The scammer requests the victim’s contact details, and then sends through a false ‘grant certificate’ to notify them they have been selected, which includes a falsified signature of a senior department officer.
-To gain access to the payment, victims are then told they need to pay a $250 fee to unlock a debit card.
+The Department of Social Services (DSS) received reports of an email scam where a scammer, posing as a representative of DSS, emailed members of the public offering a $120,000 grant under the Social Enterprise Development Initiative (SEDI) program.
+The scammer requested the victim’s contact details, and then sent a false ‘grant certificate’ to notify them they have been selected, which included a falsified signature of a senior department officer.
+To gain access to the payment, victims were told they needed to pay a $250 fee to unlock a debit card.

 What to do if you are contacted by a scam attempt